Skip to content

 aD ow=30;1;43 Directory writeable to others (without sticky bit) black bold yellow

-Below are my configurations for both macOS and Linux systems.
-To apply these settings, simply add the following code to your ~/.zshrc file:
+The below configurations are my LS_COLORS and LSCOLORS settings for macOS and Linux.
+To use them, add the code to your .zshrc file:

 CLI Color Configuration